AmEx issues dismal outlook on business travel spending as profit slumps

 “We’re all consistent in terms of how we feel about business travel, which is probably not going to (pick up) till late 2021, early 2022,” Chief Executive Officer Stephen Squeri said on the call with analysts.

-AmEx, which has tie-ups with large airlines and hotels and whose largest shareholder is Warren Buffett's Berkshire Hathaway Inc BRKa.N, set aside $665 million in loss provisions during the quarter.
+AmEx, which has tie-ups with large airlines and hotels and whose largest shareholder is Warren Buffett’s Berkshire Hathaway Inc, set aside $665 million in loss provisions during the quarter.

 However, that was less than it set aside last quarter, as the outlook for potential defaults improved, with AmEx saying overall spending volumes had shown a “steady recovery” since the lows of mid-April.